tibica-io/tibica-webpages-templates/react-docs-advanced/topics/documentation.md

-# Building your Documentation with t.Site Documentation Template
+# Building your Documentation with t.Webpages Documentation Template

 ## Introduction
-The t.Site documentation template provides a simple way to edit and publish your documentation.
-This guide will walk you through the process of creating and managing your documentation using the t.Site app.
+The t.Webpages documentation template provides a simple way to edit and publish your documentation.
+This guide will walk you through the process of creating and managing your documentation using the t.Webpages app.

 [![Tibica](https://i.postimg.cc/FHbHtJqb/Group-182.png)](https://postimg.cc/sMXr7131)